YottaDB/YDBDoc/MessageRecovery/errors.rst

 STATSDBERR, Error in/at LLLL attempting to use a statistics database: SSSS

 Run Time Error: Indicates an error occurred while attempting to open a statistics database.
-This error is followed by one or more additional error messages describing the actualy condition that occured.
+This error is followed by one or more additional error messages describing the actual condition that occured.
 The LLLL is an entryref or module name where the error occurred.

 Action: Address the condition(s) causing the error and retry.